kindoblue/iap-viewer-clojure/README.md

 [2]: http://bower.io

 ## Testing
-I've written around 120 sloc for validation of signed data; more than double amount of code for testin it.
-To run the unit tests
+I've written around 120 sloc for validation of signed data; more than double amount of code for testing it.
+To run them

     lein test